DejfCold/ATG/README.md

 # ATG - AppImage To Gnome
-Monitors and (de)installs AppImage from Gnome desktop
+Monitors and (de)installs AppImage from Gnome desktop (It might even work elsewhere, but I didn't try it - let me know!)

 - There's no need for a root user!
 - Runs as a user systemd service